galawaydude/smartDesk/README.md

 - **Document Detective**
 Ask natural questions about PDF content and get precise answers with source references

-- **Project Insights On Demand**
+- **Query Databases**
-Generate data snapshots using simple English requests instead of SQL queries
+Query Information regarding the company projects, and departments directly from the database using natural language

 ### Tech Used
 - **Django**
 - **Azure OpenAI**
 - **Celery**

-*Note: Requires your own AI API keys - we don't peek at your data.*
+*Note: Requires your own AI API keys *